 If you’re coming from Paris you can either fly or take the train (3 hrs 21 minutes on the TGV) to Montpellier.

 The only hotel in the naturist village, the Hotel Eve, has been refurbished.
 It's bright and well decorated with a spa and outdoor pool.
 The best accommodations are the suites, with the Garden Suite having a hot tub outdoors.
-There’s a wide variety of other accommodation available within the naturist resort.
-You can rent an apartment for any length of stay from an English company; you can camp on the site where the facilities are very well organised and comprehensive; you can stay at the 4-star Oz Inn Hotel, or the Natureva Spa.
+There’s a wide variety of other accommodations available within the naturist resort.
+You can rent an apartment for any length of stay from an English company; you can camp on the site where the facilities are very well organized and comprehensive; you can stay at the 4-star Oz Inn Hotel or the Natureva Spa.